A chili born for culinary creativity…

-Jalapeño reference point: Equal heat to 3 times milder
+- Jalapeño reference scale: Equal heat to 3 times milder

-If you like your chilies on the slightly sweeter side, then the guajillo pepper (the dried form of the mirasol chili) is one that should make your short list.
-With hints of tangy cranberry and a crispness of tea, its flavors make the guajillo one of the most popular dried chilies in Mexico, second only to the famous ancho pepper.
+If you like your chilies on the slightly sweeter side, then the guajillo pepper (the dried form of the mirasol chili) is one that should make your shortlist.
+With hints of tangy cranberry and the crispness of tea, its flavors make the guajillo one of the most popular dried chilies in Mexico, second only to the famous ancho pepper.

-And like the ancho, the guajillo is one of the holy trinity of chilies that’s commonly used in authentic Mexican mole sauces.
+And like the ancho, the guajillo is one of the holy trinity of chilies that are commonly used in authentic Mexican mole sauces.
 Its unique sweetness, too, makes it a fun chili to experiment with around the kitchen.
-It has surprising range and a heat most everyone can enjoy.
+It has a surprising range and a heat most everyone can enjoy.

 How hot is the guajillo chili?

 There’s a surprising kick to this chili compared to the ancho pepper.
 In fact, it measures up pretty evenly with our jalapeño pepper reference point.
 Though, the guajillo will never be quite as hot as a jalapeño can get.
 The guajillo maxes out at 5,000 Scoville heat units, while the spiciest jalapeño can reach 8,000 SHU.
 Granted, in terms of the pepper scale, we are still talking on the milder side of medium heat.

 What’s it look like?